johnshew/Minimal-UWP-MVVM-CRUD/README.md

+# THIS IS NO LONGER MAINTAINED.

+It has been left here and available as a reference.
+Other related resources and files may no longer be available.

 # A Minimal MVVM UWP App Implementing CRUD over a Data Service

 With the introduction of Win 10 and Universal Windows apps I wanted to try out some of the new XAML features like compile time binding with x:Bind.